Norra Metals Announces Private Placement Financing

 Each Unit is comprised of one common share of Norra (a "Share") and one-half of one common share purchase warrant (each whole warrant, a "Warrant").
 Each Warrant will entitle the holder thereof to acquire one Share at a price of $0.12 for a period of 24 months following the date of closing.

 Closing of the Offering is expected to occur on or about February 15, 2022 and remains subject to a number of conditions, including receipt of all necessary regulatory approvals, including the approval of the TSX Venture Exchange.
-In connection with the Offering, a finder's fee may be payable in line with the policies of the TSX Venture Exchange.
+In connection with the Offering, a finder's fee may be payable in cash or warrants or a combination of both in line with the policies of the TSX Venture Exchange.

 All securities issued in connection with the Offering will be subject to a hold period of four-months and one-day as set out in National Instrument 45-102.
 The Company intends to use the net proceeds to fund the exploration expenditures at the Company's exploration assets in Norway and for working capital.